 Ningxia Night Market is a foodies’ paradise full of Taiwanese street food that’s hard to beat.

 I remember arriving early in the evening, just as the market was starting.
 The street is short, so it was perfect for a walk without the overwhelming crowds.
-I tried some amazing dishes—oyster omelets, chicken rice, and peanut ice cream rolls.
-They were absolutely delicious.

 Open from 5 PM to midnight, this bustling market is known for its diverse culinary delights.
 Don’t miss out on trying the fried taro balls, potato balls, and stinky tofu as well.

 Pro Tip: Arrive right at 5 PM to beat the crowds.
-Take your time to roam around and pick a few stalls you want to try because the lines can get long fast.
+Take your time to roam around and pick a few stalls you want to try because the lines can get long and fast.
 And definitely don’t skip the oyster omelets and peanut ice cream rolls!

-Wrap Up: Is Dadaocheng Wharf Worth Visiting?
+Wrap-Up: Is Dadaocheng Wharf Worth Visiting?

 Dadaocheng Wharf is especially worth visiting if you’re around Dadaocheng or Dihua Street.
 Come for the sunset, cycling, or major fireworks festivals, and you’ll have a great time.